Piombino

 Piombino is an Italian town and comune of about 35,000 inhabitants in the province of Livorno (Tuscany).
 It lies on the border between the Ligurian Sea and the Tyrrhenian Sea, in front of Elba Island and at the northern side of Maremma.

 Overview

 It has an ancient historical centre, derived from the time in which it was the Etruscans' port, in the surroundings of Populonia.
 In the Middle Ages, it was instead an important port of the Republic of Pisa.

 Its hinterland hosts a considerable industrial area.
-Its port is still heavily used, both for industry and for tourism, with ferry-boats to Portoferraio (Elba) and Olbia (Sardinia).
+Its port is still heavily used, both for industry and for tourism, with ferry boats to Portoferraio (Elba) and Olbia (Sardinia).

 Geography

 The bounding communes of Piombino are Campiglia Marittima, Follonica, San Vincenzo and Suvereto.
 The town has seven civil parishes (frazioni): Baratti, Colmata, Fiorentina, La Sdriscia, Populonia, Populonia Stazione and Riotorto.

 History

-Early History
+Early history

 The area of modern Piombino was settled since ancient times.
 During the Etruscan era the main city in the area was Populonia, now a frazione within the comune of Piombino.

 The name Piombino derives almost certainly from Populino, meaning "Small Populonia", which the refugees gave to a small village where they had taken refuge after the city had been attacked by Greek pirates (9th century).
-It is also probable that Piombino had already been founded during the Ostrogoth domination.
+It is also probable that Piombino had already been founded during the period of Ostrogoth rule.

 In 1022 the Monastery of San Giustiniano was founded in the area, boosting the activity of fishermen, sailors and workers.
 In 1115 Piombino submitted to the Republic of Pisa, becoming its second main port: authority was exerted by a Capitano ("Captain").
-During the conflicts between the Pisane and the Genoese (12th–13th centuries) the city was sacked various times.
+During the conflicts between the Pisane and the Genoese (12th–13th centuries), the city was sacked various times.
 In 1248 the Capitano Ugolino Arsopachi built the Channels.